David Arquette: Luchas de Apuestas record

-In the media

-The band the Black Math Experiment released "You Cannot Kill David Arquette", a tongue in cheek song about Arquette's acting and wrestling career.
-Arquette himself helped promote the band on MTV's Total Request Live and during his promotional tour for The Tripper.
-He also used the band's music for the B-roll in the DVD of The Tripper.
-In South Park: Bigger, Longer & Uncut, when United States and Canada go to war, the countries begin bombing celebrities' houses, the Arquette family being one of them.
-Arquette has appeared on The Howard Stern Show many times, including multiple times as the show's celebrity intern.

 Personal life

-Arquette married actress Courteney Cox on June 12, 1999.
-They have a daughter, Coco Arquette, born in 2004.
-Jennifer Aniston is Coco's godmother.
+Arquette married his Scream co-star Courteney Cox on June 12, 1999.
+They have a daughter, Coco Arquette, born in June 2004.
+Jennifer Aniston is her godmother.
 On October 11, 2010, the media announced that Arquette and Cox were having a trial separation, but "still love each other deeply."
 In June 2012, Arquette filed for divorce after nearly two years of separation from Cox.
 The divorce became final in May 2013.
 He started dating Entertainment Tonight correspondent Christina McLarty in 2011.
 They announced they were expecting their first child together in November 2013.
 McLarty gave birth to the couple's son in 2014.
 The couple announced their engagement in July 2014.
 They were married on April 12, 2015.
 McLarty gave birth to their second son in 2017.

 Arquette checked into a rehabilitation center for treatment of "alcohol and other issues" on January 1, 2011.
 On April 8, 2011, Arquette announced on The Tonight Show with Jay Leno that he had reached the 100-day sober milestone.
-Later that year, Arquette said he had been sober for over nine months.
+Later that year, Arquette said he has been sober for over nine months.
 In June 2012, while in Israel to film an episode of the travel show Trippin, Arquette belatedly celebrated his Bar Mitzvah at the Western Wall.
 The presiding rabbi was Shmuel Rabinovitch.

+Legacy

+The band the Black Math Experiment released "You Cannot Kill David Arquette" in 2005, a tongue in cheek song about Arquette's acting and wrestling career.
+Arquette himself helped promote the band on MTV's Total Request Live and during his promotional tour for The Tripper.